AndrHar/STM32H743_CAN_bootloader/Bootloader/README.md

 ## Bootloader

-After start running, bootloader waits CAN-msg with determined ID for some delay (default 2 sec).
+After start running, bootloader waits CAN-messages with determined ID for some delay (default 2 sec).
 This delay can be set in user config data (Sector1).

 After delay bootloader gives control to user program.

-By default, bootloader communicates with two CAN-ids: 0x560 and 0x570.
+By default, bootloader communicates with two CAN-IDs: 0x560 and 0x570.
 If there are several boards on same CAN-bus, each board should identificate itself by writing its board-id to user config data (Sector1).
-Bootloader reads board-id and adds this value to CAN-id expecting for program loading.
-For example, board-id is 2, so bootloader will wait CAN-msg with can-id 0x562 and 0x572.
+Bootloader reads board-id and adds this value to CAN-ID expecting for program loading.
+For example, board-id is 2, so bootloader will wait CAN-messages with CAN-ID 0x562 and 0x572.

-Messages with can-id 0x56x are command messages for bootloader.
+Messages with CAN-ID 0x56x are command messages to bootloader.

-Messages with can-id 0x57x are messages with program bytes.
+Messages with CAN-ID 0x57x are messages with program text bytes.

 Baudrate of CAN-bus: 500 kbps.